Zedeldi/monocleOS/README.md

 Various changes can be applied at this stage, by modifying the files within the package directory, before creating the archive - e.g. changing initial setup, adding i3 shortcuts, backgrounds, etc.

-Precompiled packages can be dumped in the specified folder (by default, 'Precompiled_Packages'), and they will be installed alongside everything else.
+Precompiled packages can be dumped in the specified folder (by default, 'Precompiled\_Packages'), and they will be installed alongside everything else.
 It reduces install time, by eliminating the need for compilation of AUR packages.
 This could also serve as a method of making drop-in changes to the system during installation.
 Note: if a more recent version of a package is found, pacman/yay will install it, *increasing* installation time.
+Add any additional repo/AUR packages to the 'packages' variable in monocleOS\_Installer.sh

 You can invoke the installer with `INSTALL.sh /dev/SDX`, or by changing the installDisk variable in monocleOS\_Installer.sh and running that directly.
 All data on /dev/SDX will be very quickly wiped.
 Make sure you have checked and double checked the drive letter.
 The installer will check that there is enough space on the disk.
 If this is undesired, especially if you're using a virtual dynamic disk, remove the free space check lines in monocleOS\_Installer.sh, and specify the partition sizes explicitly, with their suffix (e.g. rootSize=25G).